pascallanger/DIY-Multiprotocol-TX-Module/README.md

 - on: normal operation.

 ###Bind
 Make sure to follow the following procedure: press the bind button, apply power and then release it after 1sec.
-The LED should be blinking fastly indicating a bind status and then fixed on.
+The LED should be blinking fast indicating a bind status and then fixed on.
 It's normal that the LED turns off when you press the bind button, this behavior is not controlled by the Atmega328.

 ###Protocol selection
 For serial, leave all 4 selection pins unconnected.